Axway/amplify-central/content/en/docs/saas_api_gateway/proxy_rate_limit.md

 Learn how to apply a rate limit configuration to your API:

 * Understand what API rate limiting is and how it can be useful
-* Configure and test rate limiting on your API using the Amplify Central UI
+* Configure and test rate limiting on your API using the Enterprise Marketplace WebUI
 * Configure and test rate limiting on your API using the Axway Central CLI

 ## What is API rate limiting?